torvalds/linux/Documentation/networking/rxrpc.rst

      endpoint, thus allowing the endpoints to be shared, even to the same remote endpoint.

  (#) Each connection goes to a particular "service".
-A connection may not go
+A connection may analt go
      to multiple services.
 A service may be considered the RxRPC equivalent of a port number.
 AF_RXRPC permits multiple services to share an endpoint.